 From time to time, circumstances might compel students in the College to interrupt their enrolment.
 These breaks in enrolment are formally recognized as Leaves of Absence (LOA).
 A leave of absence might be for a variety of reasons, academic, personal or medical.
-Students planning any leave should promptly consult with their Assistant Dean.
+Students planning any leave should promptly consult with their Assistant Dean of Students (AD).
 When taking a leave, students are advised of the conditions under which they might resume their studies in the College at a future date.

 There is no separate category of Leave of Absence.
 A student may be on Leave of Absence for medical reasons, both physical and non-physical.

 Serious physical and non-physical medical conditions normally require weeks for recovery.
 The Assistant Dean Notes are not designed to cover long or frequent periods of illness.
 Students whose health challenges will require significant absences or delays in meeting assessment due dates will be advised to take a Leave of Absence.